Your Dentist West Vancouver Patient Information & Support

 We accept all major credit cards, ATM cards and cash.
 Please call our office to make an appointment and we will answer any questions you may have.

-Our friendly and competent staff is dedicated to patient comfort and quality care.
-We provide the best and latest in dental technology and treatment options.
-We provide gentle, family-oriented dental care to the adults and children of this community.
-We utilize the best equipment sterilization techniques available to dentists.
 In addition to General Dentistry and Cosmetic Dentistry, we work with specialists in Periodontics (gum diseases), Implant Dentistry, and Endodontics (root canal treatments), as well as other specialists.
 Our team emphasizes comprehensive quality care and preventive dentistry.

 We look forward to welcoming you to our beautiful dental office in West Vancouver.